 Apart from choosing the right policy to suit your needs, determining how much cover you need is a very important step.
-It is the amount paid upon your death, and is decided when the policy is taken out.
-Generally speaking the main rule of thumb is to take out a policy that is ten times your annual income.
+It is the amount paid upon your death and is decided when the policy is taken out.
+Generally speaking, the main rule of thumb is to take out a policy that is ten times your annual income.
 This value usually relates to your current and future liabilities, and the amount of income you generate.
-You may find it helpful to get advice from an ComparingExpert adviser.
-We will typically assess your:

 - Debts – mortgage, credit cards, loans.